-Vanessa Valladares is a junior at OKWU through the Adult and Graduate Studies program.
+Vanessa is an OKWU employee and a junior through OKWU’s Adult and Graduate Studies program.
 She is currently pursuing her Bachelor’s degree in Business Administration with an emphasis in Management.
-She first started school as an Accounting major because she had a “knack for it,” saying that she “finds accounting satisfying.”
-However, due to a lack of job options within the accounting field, she switched to Business Administration.

-Vanessa, born in Honduras, moved to America with her family when she was one.
-Vanessa lived in Chicago, Illinois, until she was about ten years old; moved to California, living there as a teenager; and eventually moved to Bartlesville with her family.
+Vanessa, born in Honduras, moved to America with her family when she was one, living in Chicago, Illinois, until she was about ten years old.
+From there, she moved to California as a teenager and then moved to Bartlesville with her family.
 The Valladares’s were invited to a local church, Iglesia Fe, Esperanza, y Amor (Church of Faith, Hope, and Love), by the pastor’s daughter, who worked at the business they started.
-Vanessa explained how, through this invitation, she, her mother, and two sisters came to know Christ.
+Through this invitation, Vanessa, her mother, and two sisters came to know Christ.
 Because of her faith experience, Vanessa said, “Bartlesville holds a very special place in our hearts.”

 Vanessa and her family moved back to California for family matters, though they came back to Bartlesville shortly thereafter.
-“The first people that were waiting for us at our house were our pastor’s family,” Vanessa told me.
-She explained how her mom had told the pastor’s wife before they moved that the Valladares’s would only be gone for a year, and “sure enough, a year passed, and we were back.”
-Vanessa’s family hasn’t left Bartlesville since.
+“The first people that were waiting for us at our house were our pastor’s family,” Vanessa shared.

-Vanessa gave me two reasons for working full-time with B&G. The first is very practical.
-She told me she works here to help save up money for her mom so that her mom will not have to work as she gets older and can instead spend time with her grandchildren.
+Of Vanessa’s reasons for working at Oklahoma Wesleyan, the first is very practical.
+Her goal is to help save up money for her mom so her mom will not have to work as she gets older and can instead spend time with her grandchildren.
 “You know what, Mom?
-I’m doing this for us,” she told me.
-“That’s my purpose.
+I’m doing this for us…That’s my purpose.
 With God, there’s no coincidence, there’s always purposes.
 There’s no coincidence that I’m working here.
 There’s a purpose.
 Little by little, He’s revealing that purpose to me.”

 When asked what final piece of advice she would like to share, Vanessa replied, “Stay humble.
 God loves a humble heart.
 He says that He looks away from the people that are over-righteous, but He looks at a person with a humble heart.
 He looks within you.
 He doesn’t see your physical appearance.
 That does not matter to God.
 What matters to God is what’s in your heart.
 Stay humble and serve because we are called to do what Jesus did.
 Jesus said, ‘I’m here to serve.’
 If we want to be like Jesus, we need to serve.
 Be a willing servant.
 Stay humble and serve.”